DamonOehlman/docstar/assets/docs/index.rst

 Your Project
 ============

-Some words about your project.
+Some words about your project which might be a `Node.js`_ library.
 Maybe even include your README file here.

-Contents:

 .. toctree::
    :maxdepth: 2

 Indices and tables
 ==================